1845 Rhode Island gubernatorial election

-The 1845 Rhode Island gubernatorial election was held on 2 April 1845 in order to elect the governor of Rhode Island.
-Liberation nominee and former speaker of the Rhode Island House of Representatives Charles Jackson defeated incumbent Law and Order Governor James Fenner.
+The 1845 Rhode Island gubernatorial election was held on April 2, 1845, in order to elect the governor of Rhode Island.
+The Liberation nominee and former speaker of the Rhode Island House of Representatives Charles Jackson defeated the Law and Order incumbent governor James Fenner.

 General election

-On election day, 2 April 1845, Liberation nominee Charles Jackson won the election by a margin of 212 votes against his opponent incumbent Law and Order Governor James Fenner, thereby gaining Liberation control over the office of governor.
-Jackson was sworn in as the 18th governor of Rhode Island on 6 May 1845.
+On election day, April 2, 1845, Liberation nominee Charles Jackson won the election by a margin of 212 votes against his opponent incumbent Law and Order Governor James Fenner, thereby gaining Liberation control over the office of governor.
+Jackson was sworn in as the 18th governor of Rhode Island on May 6, 1845.